motoko-ayanami/Canada-Phone-Number-Generator/README.md

 Uses the (Canadian Numbering Administrator / Administrateur de la numérotation canadienne) to cut down on unused NXX numbers for the 514 and 438 area code.

 Run the script, enter a partial phone number and replace any unknown digits with lowercase x.
-The script will generate a CSV including all the possible combinations of phone numbers.
+The script will generate a CSV with all the possible combinations of phone numbers.

 ```
 python ./phone_number_generator.py